Finite convergent presentation of plactic monoid for type C: Plactic monoid for type C

-\begin{proposition}[\cite{Sheats99}] A column $C$ is admissible if, and only if, it can be split. \end{proposition}
+\begin{proposition}[{\cite[Section~4]{Sheats99}}] A column $U$ is admissible if, and only if, it can be split. \end{proposition}

-\begin{example} Let $\textrm{w}(C)= 2568\overline{8}\,\overline{5}\,\overline{2}$ be the reading of a column $C$.
+\begin{example} Let $\textrm{w}(U)= 2568\overline{8}\,\overline{5}\,\overline{2}$ be the reading of a column $U$.
 Then

-The column $C$ can be split, then it is an admissible column. \end{example}
+The column $U$ can be split, so that it is an admissible column. \end{example}

-\begin{example} Let $\textrm{w}(C')= 2346\overline{6}\,\overline{3}\,\overline{2}$ be the reading of a column $C'$.
+\begin{example} Let $\textrm{w}(U')= 2346\overline{6}\,\overline{3}\,\overline{2}$ be the reading of a column $U'$.
 Then

 and we cannot find an element $y_{3}$ of $\mathcal{C}_{n}$ such that $y_{3}<1$.
-Thus $C'$ cannot be split. \end{example}
+Thus $U'$ cannot be split. \end{example}

 Using admissible columns, one can construct a tableau whose columns are admissible with an additional property on them.
 This tableau is called the symplectic tableau.
 We will recall its definition in our context.
+Let $U_{1},\ldots, U_{r}$ be the $r$ columns from left to right of a Young diagram $T$, then $T$ is denoted by $T=U_{1}\ldots U_{r}$.